sqlxpert/lights-off-aws/README.md

 Ever forget to turn the lights off?
 Now you can:

-- Stop, restart and back up EC2 instances and RDS/Aurora databases with cron-style schedules in their tags.
+- Stop and restart EC2 instances and RDS/Aurora databases with cron-style schedules in their tags.

 - Set and view AWS Backup schedules in resource tags, not central backup plans.